 As a foreign private issuer and controlled company, under the listing requirements and rules of , TASA will not be required to have a board of directors comprised of a majority of independent directors, except that TASA's audit committee will be required to consist fully of independent directors, subject to certain phase-in schedules.
+TASA does not expect to rely on this exemption and expects a majority of its board of directors will be independent.

 TASA's board of directors will designate which directors qualify as "independent directors" as determined under the current listing requirements and rules of and taking into account any applicable committee independence standards.
 In making such determination, TASA's board of directors will consider the relationships that each non-executive director has with us and all other facts and circumstances TASA's board of directors deems relevant in determining each director's independence.